thoughtworks/HeartBeat/README.md

 3. Mean Time To Recover (MTTR)
 4. Change Failure Rate (CFR)

-In our HeartBeat tool, we also statistical some other datas, like: Velocity, Cycle Time and Classification.
-So can statistical DF, MLT and CFR data, also can statistical team's Velocity, Cycle Time and Classification.
+In our HeartBeat tool, we also have some other metrics, like: Velocity, Cycle Time and Classification.
+So can also collect DF, MLT and CFR.

 # 2 Support tools